-In fact, mileage reimbursement through their employer is the only way for them to get refunds for using their vehicles for work.
+So, mileage reimbursement through their employer is the only way employees get refunds for using their vehicles for work.

-Still, employees need to stay mindful of the fact that a mileage reimbursement rate that exceeds the standard federal rate is taxable.
-This is due to the fact that it is considered to be an excess income.
+Still, employees must remember that a mileage reimbursement rate that exceeds the standard federal rate is taxable.
+This is because it is considered to be an excess income.

 How Do You Reimburse Mileage Properly?

-Companies need to record their employees’ business mileage properly in order to provide them with tax-free compensation.
-These mileage logs need to be accurate and compliant with IRS rules.
-What does this exactly mean?
+Companies must record their employees’ business mileage properly to provide them with tax-free compensation.
+In addition, these mileage logs need to be accurate and compliant with IRS rules.

-The same applies for every single trip your field employees undertake.
+The same applies to every single trip your field employees undertake.

 Smart software solutions have become an irreplaceable ally in tracking speed, distance, and the exact time for each location.
-Therefore, they are invaluable in implementing a well-organized and simple system for handling employee mileage reimbursements.
+They enable a well-organized and straightforward system for handling employee mileage reimbursements.

 Should I Use the Standard IRS Mileage Rate?

 Using the standard IRS mileage rate for your own employee mileage reimbursement program is merely a recommendation.
 In other words, employers aren’t required to use it.
-Instead, they can use their own rate for mileage reimbursement, and it can be higher or lower than the one set by the IRS.
+Instead, they can use their own rate for mileage reimbursement, which can be higher or lower than the one set by the IRS.

 For instance, they can calculate the actual expenses of using their vehicle.

-Running a business in different parts of the country can come with different costs.
-So, if your organization operates in an area with higher expenses (like gas and tolls), increasing your rate is a logical step.
+Running a business in different parts of the country can also come with different costs.
+So, increasing your rate is a logical step if your organization operates in an area with higher expenses (like gas and tolls).

-The same goes for conducting a business in a region that is less expensive - employers are free to consider lowering their employee mileage reimbursement rates.
+The same goes for conducting business in a less expensive region - employers can consider lowering their employee mileage reimbursement rates.

-As mentioned above, when deciding on a rate, it is important to be aware of the additional fees that a higher rate can incur.
-A rate that exceeds the standard federal rate is treated as an excess income that is taxable for the employee.
+As mentioned above, knowing the additional fees a higher rate can incur is important when deciding on a rate.
+A rate exceeding the standard federal rate is treated as an excess income taxable for the employee.

 If you’re wondering what is a reasonable mileage reimbursement rate, you’re not alone.
-When developing a compensation policy, many business owners are uncertain as to how much to reimburse for mileage.
+When developing a compensation policy, many business owners are uncertain how much to reimburse for mileage.

-So, how much do companies reimburse for mileage on average?
-Most companies consider the standard IRS rate and design their policies around the IRS established 56 cents per mile for business miles driven.
+Most companies consider the standard IRS rate and design their policies around the IRS-established 65.5 cents per mile for business miles driven.

 This approach comes with a benefit for the employees as they don’t have to report taxable income, as they would if the rates exceed the federal standard.

-Of course, as already mentioned, this doesn’t necessarily mean that you have to adopt the same approach.
-There are more ways to structure a fair employee mileage reimbursement program, as will be discussed below.
+But this doesn’t necessarily mean you must adopt the same approach.
+As discussed below, there are more ways to structure a fair employee mileage reimbursement program.

 How to Calculate Mileage Reimbursement?

-Businesses are at liberty to adapt their mileage reimbursement rates, and take driving costs in their area into account when structuring their compensation packages.
+Businesses can adapt their mileage reimbursement rates and consider driving costs in their area when structuring their compensation packages.
 If you want to keep things simple, you can go with the mileage rate established by the IRS annually.